Skip to content

 Is Limnoupolis waterpark in Chania worth visiting?

 If you’re in Chania with kids, Limnoupolis Waterpark is a brilliant day out.
-Our daughter was in her element from start to finish and didn’t want to leave!
+Our daughter was in her element from start to finish and had to be physically removed at the end of the day.
 We loved the relaxed vibe, it was fun without being overwhelming, and just the right size to enjoy the whole day without feeling rushed.

-It’s the kind of place where you don’t need a schedule, just turn up with your swimwear and a sense of adventure.
-We’d absolutely go again in a heartbeat.
+You don’t need a plan, just turn up with your swimwear and see what takes your fancy.
+We’d go again in a heartbeat.

-It definitely rates as a family attraction in Chania, and we can see why it is rated as the best waterpark in Crete for families.
+It definitely rates as a family attraction in Chania, it’s consistently rated as the best waterpark in Crete for families, and based on our visit, we wouldn’t argue with that.
 If you want a break from waterpark and need more information on Chania beaches, you can also read my full guide to the best Chania beaches for families here.

 Chania waterpark zipline